inovex/trovilo/README.md

       - name: verify alert rule validity
         cmd: ["promtool", "check", "rules", "%s"]
     target-dir: /etc/prometheus-alerts/
-    # Enable directory flattening so all ConfigMap files will be placed in a single directory
+    # Enable directory flattening so all ConfigMap files will be placed into a single directory
     flatten: true
     # After successfully verifying the ConfigMap and deploying it into the target-dir, run the following commands to trigger (e.g. Prometheus) manual config reloads
     post-deploy: